History of Tebay services

 When it opened, inspectors described Tebay as "personal", referring to its small scale and simple styling.
 It wasn't suffering from all the vandalism that its rivals were, partly because it was so remote.
 The building was made of stone, and the interior had a high-pitched beamed roof and a rustic décor which tried to recapture a Scandinavian hunting lodge atmosphere.

 Outside, there was a small car park, positioned east of the building, with a hill cutting behind that.
 It was a small development which reflected the fact that the Ministry had only envisaged a temporary arrangement to keep things going until the traffic levels picked up.
+Within the first two years, there were complaints that it was too crowded.

 Managing Tebay proved to be very difficult.
 Staff and resources had to be brought in from far afield, and its owners argued they were the only motorway service area which wasn't on a major freight route.
 As the family had negotiated a relatively cheap rent arrangement, they were able to charge lower prices, and decided to take advantage of this.
 They also issued meal vouchers with fuel sales.